Chandler, Arizona

-Chandler is a city in Maricopa County, Arizona, United States, and a suburb in the Phoenix-Mesa-Chandler Metropolitan Statistical Area.
-It is the fourth-most populous city in Arizona, after Mesa, Tucson, and Phoenix.
-Chandler is considered to be a part of the East Valley.

-As of the 2020 census, the population of Chandler was 275,987, up from 236,123 at the 2010 census.
+Chandler is a city in Maricopa County, Arizona, United States.
+It is the fourth-most populous city in Arizona, after Phoenix, Tucson, and Mesa.
+Chandler is a suburb within the Phoenix metropolitan area and is considered to be a part of the East Valley.
+As of the 2020 census, its population was 275,987, up from 236,123 at the 2010 census.
 Chandler is a commercial and tech hub for corporations like Intel, Northrop Grumman, Wells Fargo, PayPal and Boeing.

 History

-In 1891, Dr. Alexander John Chandler, a Canadian and the first veterinary surgeon in the Arizona Territory, settled on a ranch south of Mesa and studied irrigation engineering.
+In 1891, Alexander J. Chandler, a Canadian and the first veterinary surgeon in the Arizona Territory, settled on a ranch south of Mesa and studied irrigation engineering.
 By 1900, he had acquired 18000 acre of land and began drawing up plans for a town-site on what was then known as the Chandler Ranch.
 The town-site office opened on May 16, 1912.